deanblackborough/g3d-zf1-lib/README.md

 up the site and you will be able to see examples of all the helpers, both how to use them and what they generate.

-There will also be actions for the classes but in some cases were relevant the example code may be commented out, one example being the thumbnail generator.
+There will also be actions for the classes but in some cases the example code may be commented out.